HeftyCoder/UnityInputTransfer/README.md

 What it DOESN'T: It's not meant to replace the typical way of using the Input System for local multiplayer or Unity's Networking for multiplayer.

 <h1>Citation</h1>

-If you use this framework for any research, please cite the [corresponding paper](https://link.springer.com/chapter/10.1007/978-3-031-42280-5_27#chapter-info).
+If you use this framework in any research, please cite the [Corresponding Paper](https://link.springer.com/chapter/10.1007/978-3-031-42280-5_27#chapter-info).